What Are The Best Specialty Coffee Roasters in Seattle?

 Despite its New York name (the founder’s family originates from Herkimer, NY), Herkimer Coffee is a Seattle-based coffee roasters, retailer, and wholesaler.

-Most of Herkimer’s coffee is sourced directly from farmers and co-ops around the world, thus fostering healthy and mutually-beneficial trade relationships.
+Herkimer sources most of its coffee directly from farmers and co-ops around the world, fostering healthy and mutually beneficial trade relationships.
 These enable the importation of only the best quality green coffee, which Herkimer roasts meticulously.

 They have three locations in Seattle, including the flagship cafe, retail store, and roastery.
 There, at 7320 Greenwood Ave N, roasting takes place on a large Probat machine, fully visible from the seating area.